Keto Shimizu

 Keto Shimizu (born December 23, 1984) is an American television writer, producer, and comic book writer.
-She is known for her work on the North American adaptation of Being Human and for her substantial contributions to Greg Berlanti's and The CW's Arrowverse, including being the showrunner of DC's Legends of Tomorrow.
+She is known for her work on the North American adaptation of Being Human and for her substantial contributions to Greg Berlanti's and The CW's Arrowverse, including being the showrunner of Legends of Tomorrow.

 Life and career

-The daughter of an Asian art historian father Yoshiaki and one of the founders of the first Waldorf school in Princeton, New Jersey mother, Patricia, Shimizu accredits her love for storytelling to Waldorf teachings.
-Shimizu is of Japanese descent from her father's side.
+Shimizu accredits her love for storytelling to Waldorf teachings, as her mother Patricia was one of the founders of the first Waldorf school in Princeton, New Jersey.
+Shimizu's father Yoshiaki was Japanese, and a historian of Asian art.
 She graduated from Twinfield High School in Plainfield, VT, and Emerson College in Boston.
 Shimizu and her husband, Christopher Lastrapes, have two sons together.

-She is an emphatic Batman fanatic, and attributes comic book and television writer Paul Dini as being a notable favorite interpreter.
-She also counts John Ostrander, Alan Moore, Kurt Buslek, Frank Miller and Chris Claremont as being influential to her writing.
+Shimizu is an fan of Batman, and attributes comic book and television writer Paul Dini as being a notable favorite interpreter.
+She also counts John Ostrander, Alan Moore, Kurt Busiek, Frank Miller, and Chris Claremont as influences in her writing.

 Her first foray into film was with the western short Razor Man, which she wrote and directed, in 2006.
 The film depicts a lone gunslinger's quest for vengeance in rural 1891 Colorado.
 In 2007, she directed and wrote a second short film entitled Threads.

 She has worked a vast array of positions in her career including post-production assistant (The Spirit, Tron: Legacy), visual effects editorial coordinator (Clash of the Titans), cinematographer (short film The Storm), and camera operator/first assistant to camera (web series Downers Grove).

 She worked as a staff writer on the short-lived NBC series The Cape.